nvdv/vprof/README.md

 * ```m``` - memory graph.
 Shows memory usage during execution of each line of ```<test_script>```.
 * ```h``` - code heatmap.
 Shows number of executions of each line of code.

+Use double quotes to run scripts with arguments:

+    vprof cmh "testscript.py --foo --bar"

 Modes can be combined:

     vprof cm testscript.py